Top of the page

 The symptoms of advanced cervical cancer may include:

 Cervical cancer happens when abnormal cells on the cervix grow out of control.
 Cervical cancer can often be successfully treated when it's found early.
-It is usually found at a very early stage through a screening test, such as the Pap test.
+It is usually found at a very early stage through a screening test.